kotlin-graphics/assimp/README.md

 This port is being written trying to stick as much as possible close to the C version in order to:

 - minimize maintenance to keep it in sync with the original
-- minimize differences for peoples used to dev/work with Assimp
+- minimize differences for people used to dev/work with Assimp

 ### Code ###
 A small example how to load files: